valinux/MemScanner/README.md

 # MemScanner

-**MemScanner** is a Python-based memory scanning tool for Linux systems.
+**MemScanner** is a Python-based memory scanning tool for Linux systems created by Renan Rocha.
 It allows you to search a running process's memory for a specific 32-bit integer value, refine the search results, modify the found values, and even "freeze" them by continuously writing a new value.
 This tool leverages the Linux `/proc` filesystem to inspect and manipulate process memory.

 > **Disclaimer:**
 > **Use responsibly and only on processes you own or have explicit permission to modify.
 Unauthorized memory manipulation may violate laws or system policies.**